godot-go/godot-go/README.md

 # Godot Go Binding

 [Godot](https://github.com/godotengine/godot) is a cross-platform game engine.
+Godot-go is a library to bring [Go](https://golang.org/) to Godot.
+Godot-go integrates into Godot's GDNative and NativeScript API through cgo.

 ## Getting Started

 Please install Go version 1.15 or above to get the latest cgo improvements.
 I encourage everyone to install Go through [Go Version Manager](https://github.com/moovweb/gvm)

-### Generating Codegen

-The goimports package will need to be installed to run `go generate`:

-    go get golang.org/x/tools/cmd/goimports

-Codegen files are not checked into the project.
-You will need to generate those codegen files like so:

-    go generate

 ### Testing

 Follow up by compiling and running the tests: